spack/spack/lib/spack/docs/frequently_asked_questions.rst

           version: [1.0, 1.1]
           variants: ~mpi

-2. :ref:`Reuse concretization <concretizer-options>` set in ``concretizer.yaml``
+2. :ref:`Reuse concretization <concretizer-options>` configured in ``concretizer.yaml``
    overrides preferences.
 The idea is that avoiding source builds is more important than building a preferred version from sources.
 When build caches are configured, specs may be reused from a remote location too.
-Reuse concretization is set as follows:
+Reuse concretization is configured as follows:

    .. code-block:: yaml